 - Easy Sharing- For gamers, the most important aspect is variety, along with quality, and HTML5 ticks all those criteria.
 All they need to do is share a link of the game to be played with their companions and it can be played by all.

 - Backed up by Technology- HTML5 is also preferred because of its versatility of complying with various libraries and frameworks to create better games with 2D and 3D graphics.
 It is used by developers to create attractive gaming environments efficiently and easily.

 These were the additional features that HTML5 games provided to its users.
 It can be said that the emergence of HTML5 put Flash on the back seat but there can be no comparison that can be made between the two.
 The contribution to the legacy of games developed on flash would always be remembered in the history of the internet.
+Many flash games are converted to Html to escape death.
 If you wish to play flash games even after its shut down in 2020, here is a way you can do that.